bioinformatist/Gao-s-SB/README.md

 ## Requirements
 - None
-- But currently only for Windows user
+- But currently only for *Windows* user

 ## Features
 This application has the following features:
+- Sequences tools
   - Batch align queries to a single reference, and generate a file containing alignments in format for (could be, but not limited to) supplementary files of publication.
   - Batch download sequence by *accession number* with specific base location.
+- Tables tools
+  - Remove all redundancy text in a list with configurable separator (could be [regular expression](https://en.wikipedia.org/wiki/Regular_expression) or plain-text containing [escaped characters](https://en.wikipedia.org/wiki/Escape_character))

 ## Known issues
 - Since *MagicBlast* has been chosen as aligner, the boundaries of alignments may not as accurate as you think.